Originate/guide/scala/README.md

 0. The first section, "[Code Formatting](#code-formatting)", covers only code layout conventions, i.e., guidelines that do not alter the meaning of a program:
     1. The section itself highlights the main points of the official [Scala Style Guide].
 Reading the official guide completely is required.
-    1. The subsection "[Additions and Deviations from the Official Style Guide](#additions-and-deviations-from-the-official-style-guide)" contains the points were we differ from the official guide, plus some topics that are not covered by it.
+    1. The subsection "[Additions and Deviations from the Official Style Guide](#additions-and-deviations-from-the-official-style-guide)" contains the points where we differ from the official guide, plus some topics that are not covered by it.
 To ease on-boarding and favor consistency, we try to deviate as little as possible from the official guide.
 0. The second section, "[Best Practices](#best-practices)" covers rules that may change the meaning of your code:
     1. "[Additional recommendations](#additional-recommendations)", for the most part, are required rules that must be followed unless there is a very good reason not to.
 Failure to fully obey these conventions may **introduce errors**, degrade performance, or create maintenance headaches.
     1. "[Tips & Tricks](#tips--tricks)" are mostly friendly reminders that may not apply in all situations.
 Always keep them in mind and use your best judgement.